harrywang/harrywang.github.io/_posts/2023-01-31-finetune-sd.md

 huggingface-cli login
 wandb login
 ```
-Then, you can run the training scripts using my cat dataset as follows:
+Then, you can run the training scripts using my cat dataset as follows - NOTE: you should change the argument values to fit your need, such as learning rate, training steps, checkpoint steps, validation prompt, etc.

 - Conduct a Text2Image fine-tuning using LoRA: